Optimizing Next.js Static Generation in CI Pipelines

 Step-by-Step Resolution & Cache Architecture

 Implement deterministic cache keys to eliminate stale artifact retrieval.
 Use hashFiles to fingerprint dependency and configuration changes.
-Partition .next/cache into swc, webpack, and fetch subdirectories for granular invalidation.
+The .next/cache directory contains SWC compiler outputs, Webpack caches, and pre-rendered fetch results — restore it between runs for the largest speedup.

 Cross-reference Optimizing Webpack and Vite for CI Environments for module resolution tuning.
-Proper resolution paths directly reduce SSG compilation overhead.
 Apply the following cache restoration logic with explicit fallback handling.

 - name: Restore Next.js Cache